Unexpected loss of maximality: the case of Hilbert square of real surfaces: Introduction

 A real algebraic variety realizing equality in the Smith inequality is said to be {\it maximal} or an {\it $M$-variety}.
 The study of $M$-varieties is one of central themes in the study of the topology of real algebraic varieties \cite{dk}.

-In dimension one, examples of plane $M$-curves are given by the Harnack curves \cite{harnack}, and one can easily construct abstract maximal real algebraic curves of arbitrary genus.
-In higher dimensions, the question of sharpness is far from being completely understood despite the existence of a powerful patchworking method due to O.~Viro.
+In dimension one, examples of $M$-curves of arbitrary genus are given by Harnack \cite{harnack}.
+In higher dimensions, the question of sharpness is far from being completely understood despite the existence of a powerful patchworking method due to O. Viro.
 The latter one is presumed to provide maximal projective hypersurfaces of any dimension and degree, but yet only asymptotic (by degree) maximality is achieved \cite{io}.
 Otherwise, apart from abelian varieties, flag manifolds equipped with the standard real structure, and smooth toric varieties \cite{bfmh}, only sporadic examples are known.

 An interesting phenomenon was detected in the work of G.~Weichold \cite{wei} and F.~Klein \cite{k}.
 They established a correspondence between the topology of the real locus of a curve and that of its Jacobian which, in modern language, shows that the Jacobian of a real algebraic curve with non-empty real part is maximal if and only if the curve is maximal (see \cite{gh} for a contemporary presentation).
-Recently, relying on the work of M.~Liu and F.~Schaffhauser \cite{liu}, E.~Brugall\'e and F.~Schaffhauser \cite{bs} provided a new insight into Weichold and Klein's work by proving that the moduli spaces of vector bundles of coprime rank and degree over a real algebraic curve are maximal if and only if the base curve itself is maximal.
+Recently, relying on the work of M.~Liu and F.~Schaffhauser \cite{liu}, E.~Brugall\'e and F.~Schaffhauser \cite{bs} provided a new insight into Weichold and Klein's work by proving that the moduli spaces of vector bundles of coprime rank and degree over a real algebraic curve with non-empty real part are maximal if and only if the base curve itself is maximal.

 The question of extending the maximality phenomenon to the symmetric products of curves was addressed by I.~Biswas and S.~D'Mello in \cite{BdM}, where they obtained partial results.
 A complete answer was found by M.~Franz \cite{franz} who disclosed a much more general result: a symmetric product of a space with an involution having fixed points is maximal if and only if the space itself is maximal.